weters/tompeters-site/README.md

 $ npm run build
 ```

-Note: when compiling in Docker, two environment variables are set: `COMMIT_HASH` and `BUILD_DATE`.
-Those values are used in the footer of the site.
+Note: when compiling in Docker, a `VERSION` environment variable is set.
+That value is used in the footer of the site.